-How does the robot work?
+The XiTM basically works like the previous generation of the robot.
 Intuitive Surgical, maker of the da Vinci Surgical System, explains it this way: “[The da Vinci Surgical System] consists of an ergonomically designed surgeon's console, a patient-side cart with four interactive robotic arms, a high-performance vision system and proprietary EndoWrist® Instruments.
 Powered by state-of-the-art robotic technology, the surgeon's hand movements are scaled, filtered and seamlessly translated into precise movements of the EndoWrist Instruments.”
 The surgeon sits at a console and controls the movement of the tiny robotic instruments at the patient’s side with his or her fingertips, working from a high-resolution 3-D image.
 The da Vinci’s instruments are much smaller than hands, mimicking the motion of the human wrist on a miniature scale.

-For more information on robotic surgery, visit the EAMC Health Library at www.eamc.org.
-Click on the Health Library button on the right side of the home page, then click on Procedures & Tests, and scroll down to Robot-assisted surgery.
-Also, Intuitive Surgical, the maker of the da Vinci robot, has information on their website at www.davincisurgery.com.
+For more information on robotic surgery, Intuitive Surgical, the maker of the da Vinci robot, has information on their website at www.davincisurgery.com.

 - Robotic total hysterectomy or partial hysterectomy